 Staff and Board

-Jack Kolb-Williams – Executive Director, Founder – firstname.lastname@example.org
+Jack Kolb-Williams – Executive Director, Co-Founder – firstname.lastname@example.org

 As a music educator and performer, Jack spent the last 12 years composing, developing curricula, leading ensembles, and teaching students of all ages.
 As an active musician, he has played hundreds of live shows across the country and contributed to several recording projects.
 In addition to teaching and performing he has honed his skills in the music industry by working as a booking agent, venue manager, artist manager, and promoter rep.